KyleOndy/GearBot-irc/README.md

 ## Future Thoughts ##
 Some things I want to work towards implementing

+### #climbing
+Let gearbot sit in #climbing.
+Don't brodcast everything, keep that in #climbinggear.
+However, have some command to show latest post, for disscossion purposes.

+    someuser  > gearbot latest
+    gearbot   > <gear link>
+    someuser  > ^ Free Cams!

 ### Prevent bumps from being posted ###
 Possibly prevent this checking number of post in the thread?